Spacial/awesome-systools/README.md

 - [Nethogs](https://github.com/raboof/nethogs): NetHogs is a small 'net top' tool.
 Instead of breaking the traffic down per protocol or per subnet, like most tools do, it groups bandwidth by process.
 - [CORE](https://github.com/coreemu/core): Common Open Research Emulator.
 - [The design of lock_sock() in Linux kernel](https://medium.com/@c0ngwang/the-design-of-lock-sock-in-linux-kernel-69c3406e504b)
+- [Solarflare](https://www.youtube.com/watch?v=BLnHx6Olbng) - What is Kernel Bypass, And Why Is It An Important Concept?
+- [Data Plane Development Kit](https://doc.dpdk.org/guides/prog_guide/overview.html): that consists of libraries to accelerate packet processing workloads running on a wide variety of CPU architectures.
+- [Zuul](https://github.com/Netflix/zuul) is a gateway service that provides dynamic routing, monitoring, resiliency, security, and more.

 ### Network Troubleshooting